CLICK BOXES BELOW TO QUICKLY NAVIGATE THROUGH PAGE

 October 20-22, 2020.
 Hosted by the Passamaquoddy Tribe at Pleasant Point at the Bar Harbor Regency – Mount Desert Island – Bar Harbor, ME.
 The Tribal Leaders Summit in the morning and afternoon on October 20 will be an executive session with Tribal Leaders, Tribal Environmental Directors, EPA Senior Leadership, other Federal Agency leaders, and invited guests.
 The Tribal Environmental Conference on October 21 ad 22 is open to Tribal Leaders, Tribal Environmental Directors and Staff, Tribal Historic Preservation Officers, EPA Leadership and Staff, Tribal Elders and Students, as well as State, Federal, University and other external partners.
 More information on lodging and registration can be found here.

-October 26-28, 2020 (Re-scheduled for May 10-12, 2021).
+October 26-28, 2020 (Postponed until May 10-12, 2021).
 Durham, NC.
-The Carolinas Climate Resilience Conference has been postponed due to concerns associated with the novel coronavirus pandemic.
+The Carolinas Climate Resilience Conference has been postponed to May 10–12, 2021, due to concerns associated with the novel coronavirus pandemic.
 The CISA team and conference planning committees agree that this postponement will help to ensure the health and safety of our participants.
-The CISA team are especially grateful to our first responders and health care professionals who are on the frontlines, helping to save the lives of so many.
+We are especially grateful to our first responders and health care professionals who are on the frontlines, helping to save the lives of so many.
+We look forward to convening the network in-person next spring.
 For more information see here.